 Sustainable Livelihoods—Analyzing value chains and crafting partnerships between governments, communities, and enterprises to reform policies, strengthen business linkages, and create incentives that stimulate local business growth based on sustainable economic, social, and environmental returns.
-We assist local communities and nongovernmental groups to analyze current livelihoods and potential opportunities, adding value to activities that people already understand, and build new, small, and medium enterprises.
+We assist local communities and nongovernmental groups to analyze current livelihoods and potential opportunities—adding value to activities that people already understand—and build new small and medium-sized enterprises.

-Natural Resource Management—Balancing the protection and management of forest, water, and coastal resources.
+Natural Resource Management—Balancing the protection and management of forests, wildlife, water, and coastal resources.
 We work to improve people’s welfare by linking their livelihoods to the sound management of natural resources and ecosystems.
-Developing countries often face seemingly impossible choices that pit protecting ecosystems against leveraging natural resources to fund economic growth.
-We harness both these impulses by helping governments design policies and regulations and assisting communities to implement actions that promote the sustainable management of timber and non-timber resources, preserve biodiversity and habitat, and provide direct incentives and livelihood opportunities for local stakeholders.
-These can include the development of value chains and direct payments for carbon and other environmental services, thereby delivering tangible economic and social benefits that are grounded in maintaining the integrity of ecosystems.
+Developing countries often face seemingly impossible choices that pit protecting ecosystems against tapping natural resources to drive economic growth.
+We harness both these impulses by helping governments design policies and regulations and assisting communities to promote the sustainable management of forest resources, conserve biodiversity and natural habitats, and provide incentives and livelihood opportunities for local stakeholders.
+These programs can include the development of sustainable supply chains and direct payments for environmental services, thereby delivering economic and social benefits that are grounded in maintaining the integrity of ecosystems.

 Land Tenure and Property Rights–DAI works within all tenure systems—customary, private, and public—to strengthen the security of land users, depending on what will yield adequate security in a given context.
-We do so in cost-effective ways, working with and through familiar local institutions in which local inhabitants have confidence, so they can get on with securing and managing their livelihoods.
-Our land tenure and property rights work includes securing property rights, supporting policy and law reforms, institution building and information dissemination, participatory land and resource planning, dispute resolution and mitigation, training, research and communications, and grants management.
+We do so in cost-effective ways, working with and through familiar local institutions that have won the confidence of local habitants, so they can get on with their livelihoods.
+Our land tenure and property rights work includes securing property rights, supporting policy and law reforms, building institutions, disseminating information, promoting participatory land and resource planning, dispute resolution and mitigation, training, research and communications, and grants management.